delightio/delight.ios/README.md

 Advanced Setup
 --------------

-### Scale Factor ###

-By default, recordings will be at 50% scale for iPhones and non-Retina iPads, and 25% scale for Retina iPads.
-These numbers were chosen to strike a balance between recording quality, performance and upload time.
-To record at a different scale, call `[Delight setScaleFactor:]` before `[Delight startWithAppToken:]`.
-The scale factor is a number between 0 and 1, for example 0.5 for 50% scale.

-### Maximum Frame Rate ###

-The default and recommended maximum frame rate is 15 frames per second.
-You can call `[Delight setMaximumFrameRate:]` to set a different maximum frame rate.

 ### Recording Control ###

 Call `[Delight pause]` / `[Delight resume]` to temporarily pause recording.
 To stop recording altogether, call `[Delight stop]`.